-Riding is a privilege; parents and students should discuss and make sure they know the rules.
+Riding is a privilege; parents/guardians and students should discuss and make sure they know the rules.
 As a last resort, violations of these bus rules may result in the loss of bus privileges for a limited time, not to exceed 30 days.
+This Code applies while students are being transported on a school bus or vehicle used for school purposes.

-Rules Always comply with bus driver's/monitor's directions Use classroom voice (no profanity/loud noises/intimidation) Remain seated; keep hands, feet, and head inside bus All personal possessions must be under control at all times Keep unauthorized materials and substances off bus No eating or drinking on the bus Safety Precautions Know the correct bus route # and route to/from the bus stop; Discuss what to do if the bus is late in the morning or no ALWAYS board/depart bus at correct stop known by parent one is home in the afternoon
+Rules Always comply with bus driver's/monitor's directions Use classroom voice (no profanity/loud noises/intimidation) Remain seated; keep hands, feet, and head inside bus All personal possessions must be under control at all times Keep unauthorized materials and substances off bus No eating or drinking on the bus Safety Precautions Know the correct bus route # and route to/from the bus stop; Discuss what to do if the bus is late in the morning or ALWAYS board/depart the correct stop known by parent/guar rdian no one is home in the afternoon